dataland-io/dataland-examples/materialized-view/README.md

 # Overview

 Define a custom SQL query that generates a materialized view as an output table every 30 seconds.
-This modules is helpful to create tables with custom joins using the other tables in your Dataland workspace.
+This module lets you construct joins between your other tables in your workspace.

 It's helpful to test SQL queries in the Dataland CLI with the command `dataland sql`, before using the query in this module.